Sampling From Multiscale Densities With Delayed Rejection Generalized Hamiltonian Monte Carlo: BACKGROUND

-for some normalizing constant $Z^{-1}$ and normal scale parameter $M$.
+for some symmetric, positive-definite mass matrix $M$.
 HMC generates samples $(\theta, \rho)$ in this augmented state space as a Metropolis-within-Gibbs sampler: a Gibbs step updates the momentum $\rho$ and a Metropolis-Hastings step updates the position $\theta$.
 From samples $(\theta, \rho)$ we can easily recover samples $\theta$ from the target density $\pi$ by extracting the first $D$ coordinates.